A Reminder of its Brittleness: Language Reward Shaping May Hinder Learning for Instruction Following Agents: The Brittleness of LRS

 \subsection{Suboptimal Compression of the Information -- the Bottleneck in LRS Models}

-LRS decouples pretrained multimodal models from domain-specific control policies by constructing a reward function as interface.
-However, the mechanism of LRS involves compressing high-dimensional semantic vectors into scalar reward signals.
-This compression process introduces ambiguity and imprecision about what should be rewarded.
+LRS operates by compressing high-dimensional semantic vectors into scalar reward signals.
+However, this compression introduces ambiguity and imprecision about what should be rewarded.

 One crucial aspect contributing to the to limitation of LRS architecture is the \emph{smoothness of the model}.
-LRS models often rely on gradient-based learning methods, as shown in Figure~\ref{fig:twotypeoflrs}.
-The nature of gradient-based learning allows for non-zero rewards to be assigned even when inputs are not perfectly matched.
-Among the existing LRS implementations, both cosine similarity prediction and binary classification prediction are commonly used to match instruction-trajectories pairs.
-Cosine similarity output layers are employed in works such as \citet{kaplan2017beating, kant2022housekeep, du2023guiding}, while binary classification output layers are used in works like \citet{goyal2019using} and \citet{wang2019reinforced}.
+As illustrated in Figure~\ref{fig:twotypeoflrs}, LRS models predominantly employ gradient-based learning methods.
+Among prevalent LRS implementations, two primary prediction styles emerge for matching instruction-trajectory pairs: cosine similarity and binary classification.
+Works by \citet{kaplan2017beating, kant2022housekeep, du2023guiding} have harnessed cosine similarity in their output layers.
+In contrast, binary classification output layers are used in works like \citet{goyal2019using} and \citet{wang2019reinforced}.
+The inherent characteristic of gradient-based learning to allocate non-zero rewards, even for imperfect input alignments, is a double-edged sword.
+While it leads to a smoother and more exploratory learning process, it concurrently increases the likelihood of agents exploiting towards suboptimal paths.
+It gets more challenging when attempting to reinforce specific behaviors within a trajectory that were intended to be pivotal in achieving a particular reward.

 Another challenge is the \emph{handling of temporal information}.
 Both the game environment and the language instructions involve temporal aspects, but Transformer models \citep{vaswani2017attention}, which are commonly used as the backbone architecture in LRS models, may not adequately capture chronological ordering \citep{pham2020out}.
 While Transformer models can learn temporal dependencies to some extent, there is little in the pre-training to enforce this strictly.
 Thus, the reward function can be less sensitive to the ordering of action execution.
+Additionally, the temporal dimension collapses when compressing instructions into scalars.
 These aforementioned challenges ultimately contribute to the concrete issue of \emph{rewarding partially matched trajectories}.